-There have been thirteen 16 qualifying sessions at Silverstone at which pole has been decided by less than a tenth of a second – including in each of the last three races at the track.
+There have been 16 qualifying sessions at Silverstone in which pole has been decided by less than a tenth of a second – including in five of the last seven races at the track.

-There have been four occasions where pole has been decided by less than one hundredth of a second.
-The last time pole was decided by less than a hundredth of a second was in 2019, when Valtteri Bottas was just 0.006 seconds faster than Mercedes team-mate Lewis Hamilton.
+There have been four occasions on which pole has been decided by less than one hundredth of a second.
+The last time pole was decided by less than a hundredth of a second at the British Grand Prix was in 2019, when Valtteri Bottas was just 0.006 seconds faster than Mercedes team-mate Lewis Hamilton.

 In addition to the 16 qualifying sessions decided by less than a tenth of a second, Lewis Hamilton also set the fastest lap in Friday qualifying for the 2021 British Grand Prix by 0.075 seconds.
 However, this did not give him pole position due to the introduction of Sprint Qualifying.

-From the last ten races at Silverstone, the average pole margin is 0.317 seconds – though without Nico Rosberg’s anomaly in 2014, the average margin drops to 0.200 seconds.
+From the last ten races at Silverstone, the average pole margin is 0.179 seconds.